-By pressing the zero button you will position.
-This gives you a new relative reference.
+By pressing the zero button position.
+This gives you a

 If you move your scanner and you want to return to the last autocenter position you can press on this button:

 The DETECTION RATE [1] displayed corresponds to the effective performance of the system, that is how many GOOD particles were detected and analyzed per unit of time (a GOOD particle is one that successfully passed all the pattern recognition criteria).